InnerSourceCommons/InnerSourceLearningPath/contributor/06-conclusion-article.md

-# Draft comments

-## Outline based Target
-### Conclusion

-Review what we've learned/taught together.
-  - Quick overview of the _Contributor_ role.
-  - Summary of these _Contributor_ segments and what each covered.
-  - Summary of the other sections in the learning path with invitation to watch.
-  - Summary of the InnerSource Commons and invitation to join.

-## Video Play-book based Target
-This segment recaps what we've learned about being an InnerSource contributor.
-We'll share how you can continue your learning on InnerSource both with with other online videos and also involvement with the online InnerSource community.

-Time-target for the video 1-3 minutes.

-# Article
 ## Conclusion
 Thanks for watching the Contributor segment of the InnerSource Commons Learning Path.
 With this section you've learned about the Contributor role - the life blood of InnerSource projects: External to the owners of a component's team, they bring additional valuable input to the project.